Alfresco/docs-alfresco/content-services/latest/develop/rest-api-guide/install.md

 title: Install and authenticate
 ---

-Information about Alfresco ReST API Explorer and how to install it and getting going with it.
+This page provides information about the Alfresco ReST API Explorer, how to install it and use it.

 The Alfresco ReST API v1 is described in the OpenAPI specification format (formerly Swagger specification).
 This is good as lots of different tools can read this format, and you can also use the specification to generate ReST API clients